ImAHungover/servicefabric-angular4-material/README.md

 ```
 (```<app name>``` equals with .NET Core source folder name)

-Then change the “outDir” attribute from “dist” to “wwwroot”
+Then change the “outDir” attribute in angular-cli.json from “dist” to “wwwroot”

 Install angular material:
 ```npm